MohosinMiah/Design-Pattern-In-Java/Creational_Design_Pattern/AbstractFactoryPattern.md

 ```

 ```
-// Use the PizzaFactory to create and process different types of pizzas: public class PizzaShop {
+// Use the PizzaFactory to create and process different types of pizzas public class PizzaShop {
     public static void main(String[] args) {
         PizzaFactory margheritaFactory = new MargheritaPizzaFactory();